#What ReaAssist Is

 - REAPER 7.0 or later.

-curl, which is built into current Windows, macOS, and Linux systems.- At least one configured LLM provider, such as Claude, OpenAI/ChatGPT, Gemini, or a local/custom OpenAI-compatible server.
+curl, which is built into current Windows, macOS, and Linux systems.- At least one configured LLM provider, such as Claude, ChatGPT, Gemini, DeepSeek, or a local/custom OpenAI-compatible server.

 Optional: